St\"ackel and Eisenhart lifts, Haantjes geometry and Gravitation

 \section{St\"ackel lift for cylindrical separable magnetic systems}

+The separation of natural Hamiltonians with scalar and vector potentials on Riemannian manifolds was systematically studied by Benenti, Chanu, and Rastelli \cite{Benenti2001} using the Riemannian Eisenhart lift discussed in Section \ref{sec:3}.
+They provided a complete geometric characterization in terms of characteristic Killing pairs $(D, K)$ on the configuration space, proving that geodesic separation in the extended space corresponds to gauge separation (R-separation) of the original Hamiltonian.

-In this section, we apply our lifting matrix \eqref{eq:LSM} to the three classes of magnetic systems that are separable in cylindrical coordinates, as classified in \cite{Benenti2001} (see also \cite{Shapovalov} for a list of quantum systems on $E^3$).
-We note that only the Stäckel matrix $S_3$ has appeared explicitly in the literature \cite{KRTT2024PRA}, where the classification of these systems was rederived from the viewpoint of Haantjes geometry.
-In the other cases, the required change of Stäckel basis is not a mere linear combination, as we explain below.
+In this section, we apply our Stäckel lift to the three classes of magnetic systems separable in cylindrical coordinates classified in \cite{Benenti2001} (see also \cite{Shapovalov} for quantum systems).
+These systems were rederived from the viewpoint of Haantjes geometry in \cite{KRTT2024PRA}, but Stäckel matrices were explicitly provided only for Case 3.
+Here we complete the picture by constructing the Stäckel structures for all three cases, thereby filling a gap from our previous work.

+Our analysis reveals that all three cases admit Stäckel formulations, but with important differences.
+Case 3 allows the simple treatment from \cite{KRTT2024PRA}, where adding $H_{3}^2$ preserves dynamics on level sets.
+Cases 1 and 2, however, require incorporating the coefficient $\frac{1}{r^2}$ into the change of basis, which modifies the Hamiltonian itself rather than merely reparametrizing the dynamics.
+We thus demonstrate how to embed classical separable magnetic systems within the St\"ackel framework.
+The required transformations reflect the geometric structure of the underlying coordinate system.

-The St\"ackel matrices corresponding to the three separable cases read\footnote{$V_1(r)/r^2$ in $S_2$ is necessary to obtain $p_\phi/r^2$ in the Hamiltonian as in \cite{KRTT2024PRA}.}
+The St\"ackel matrices corresponding to the three separable cases read\footnote{The term $V_1(r)/r^2$ in $S_2$ is necessary to obtain $p_\phi/r^2$ in the Hamiltonian as in \cite{KRTT2024PRA}.}